IdhamTryCode/analytics-engine/mcp-server/README.md

-# Wren MCP Server
+# Analytics MCP Server

-The **Wren MCP Server** is a **Model Context Protocol (MCP) server** that provides tools for interacting with **Wren Engine** to facilitate AI agent integration.
+The **Analytics MCP Server** is a **Model Context Protocol (MCP) server** that provides tools for interacting with **Analytics Engine** to facilitate AI agent integration.

 ## Requirements

-Before setting up the Wren MCP Server, ensure you have the following dependency installed:
+Before setting up the Analytics MCP Server, ensure you have the following dependency installed:

 - **[uv](https://docs.astral.sh/uv/getting-started/installation/#installing-uv)** - A fast and efficient Python package manager.